How Much Does Victorian Stamp Duty Cost?

-Apart from your home deposit, this payment is likely to be one of your biggest expenses.
+Apart from your home deposit, if you buy property anywhere in Australia, this duty is likely to be one of the biggest expenses in your property transaction.

-It’s important to budget for stamp duty because it’s an expense that you will need to pay in addition to mortgage fees and any other costs that are part of acquiring property.
+When buying property, it’s important to budget for stamp duty (which is also known as transfer duty) because it’s an expense that you need to pay in addition to mortgage fees and any other costs that are part of acquiring property.

 Who is exempt from paying stamp duty in Victoria?

-There are a number of stamp duty exemptions and stamp duty concessions available in Victoria.
+There are a number of exemptions and concessions available in Victoria.

-For example, if you are a first home buyer, you may be entitled to stamp duty exemptions and concessions, but these all depend on when you purchased the property and what the value of the property is.
+For example, depending on what buyer category you fall into, you may be entitled to an exemption and concession, but these all depend on when you purchased the property and what the value of the property is.

-There are so many decisions you need to make on the way to home ownership, but you don’t have to do it alone.
-Settle Easy’s expert local conveyancers understand the entire process of acquiring property in Victoria, including everything there is to know about stamp duty/transfer duty.
+There are so many decisions you’ll need to make on the way to home ownership, but you don’t have to do it alone.
+Settle Easy’s property lawyers and professional conveyancers understand the entire process of acquiring property in Victoria.

-If you have any questions about conveyancing in general or stamp duty in particular, why not ask the friendly team at Settle Easy – we’re ready to help you settle easy, 24/7.
+If you have any questions about how to complete your conveyancing online or if you have questions about transfer duty in particular, why not ask the friendly team at Settle Easy – we’re ready to help you settle easy, 24/7.

 We recommend that you take the time to find out what stamp duty you may have to pay before making one of the biggest financial commitments of your life.

 In Victoria, stamp duty must be paid on the day you settle.
-This means you need to budget for stamp duty on top of your deposit, mortgage, moving costs, building inspection and any other expenses that come with buying property.
+This means you need to budget for this cost on top of your deposit, mortgage, moving costs, building inspection and any other expenses that come with buying property.